TashkeelPasha/30-Days-of-mastering-flutter-/Day_7 OOP concepts in dart.md

 ## Introduction

 Today, we will explore advanced Object-Oriented Programming (OOP) concepts in Dart by building a Library Management System.
 This project will incorporate various OOP principles such as inheritance, encapsulation, polymorphism, abstract classes, interfaces, mixins, static members, and getters/setters.
+By the end of this day, you should have a solid understanding of how to create classes and objects in Dart, use constructors, and apply various OOP concepts.
+These skills are fundamental for developing robust applications in Flutter.

 ---